Quilling For Beginners: Butterfly Quilling Tutorial With Free Template

 Quilling is a fascinating papercraft to get creative with.
 It is essentially the art of rolling strips of narrow coloured paper, and putting them together to form a design!
 Whether you’re a papercrafting pro or a crafting newbie, quilling is accessible to all – You need only a few essential tools and plenty of paper strips, and you’re away!
 For those of you who like the idea of fuss-free quilling, pre-cut strips are available to die in a selection of eye-catching colours.
-Alternatively, if you think quilling might be a great way to use some of your existing paper stash, you can cut your own strips, using these fantastic Quilling Strip Dies.
 We asked quilling pro, Carla Bagshaw, to put together a crafty quilling tutorial for you to try at home – fancy creating this stunning butterfly quilling art?
 Check out Carla’s step-by-step quilling instructions below, and download your free quilling template to get started!

 This is a simple but beautiful quilling project that you can make and frame as wall art, or add to a card, and send to a loved one!